chriskillpack/bbcdisasm/README.md

 ### Disassemble a file

 This is a simple 2-pass 6502 byte-code disassembler that uses light knowledge of the BBC Micro memory map to replace well known memory address with their names, e.g. `0xFFF7` is the `OSCLI` entry point.
+The disassembler output is compatible with beebasm.
+A primary goal of the disassembler is assembling the disassembler output should yield a result identical with the binary input to the disassembler.

 Let's disassemble the first non-BASIC program in the Exile disk image, EXILE, starting from it's execution point.
 The output below shows labelled branch targets and identification of OS entry point addresses.